Jhgomez/StudyNotes/Android/ADS22.md

 	the fragment is not in the back stack meaning there is no state cached leading to weird states for the user this is all possible thanks to the jetpack navigation 	library to which fragments integrate to and that handles the backstack, also because View Models integrate with other libraries like hilt, so we can I	nject elements/classes from data/domain layer  and those components can be passed to the state holder

-	UI Element State(Hoist a UI element state): It could just live inside a composable(a boolean for expand composable, selected state of a check box) if the state isn'92t too complex but if it is, you should hoist the state to a separated class like in compose LazyListState is complex as it has different properties and functions and like so if the composable state is too complicated a new state holder class should be created, these state holder classes are compoundable meaning they can contain other state holder/depend on other state holders
+	UI Element State(Hoist a UI element state): It could just live inside a composable(a boolean for expand composable, selected state of a check box) if the state isn't too complex but if it is, you should hoist the state to a separated class like in compose LazyListState is complex as it has different properties and functions and like so if the composable state is too complicated a new state holder class should be created, these state holder classes are compoundable meaning they can contain other state holder/depend on other state holders